IBM/AI-on-Power-Level3/docs/Lab2/lab2-hands-on-guide.md

 ### Deploy milvus

-Since our focus is to provide hands-on using jupyter notebook we will use `oc` CLI to quickly deploy milvus DB using the pre-created yamls available in our github repository

 1. Navigate to the terminal window where we had setup `oc` CLI on the bastion node.

     !!! warning "Ensure `oc` CLI is authenticated with the cluster"

        Run a simple command: `oc project` and if it throws error you need re-authenticate with the cluster.
 Follow the steps mentioned in [lab instructions](https://ibm.github.io/AI-on-Power-Level3/lab-setup/#logging-in-to-openshift-cluster-using-oc-cli) to ensure `oc` is authenticated with the cluster.

 3. Make sure you are in the home directory and then run the command below to clone the github repository.
-Switch to the newly cloned repository directory.
+Then switch to the newly cloned repository directory.
      - `cd`
      - `git clone https://github.com/mgiessing/bcn-lab-2084`
      - `cd bcn-lab-2084/`